HUNGER EDUCATION FOR ADULTS

 Incorporating Hunger Education into Congregations’ Days of Service

-For congregations, we offer workshops from the Just Neighors program, which educations congregations about poverty, spurs them to a greater service, and sends them forth as advocates for their neighbors in need.
+For congregations, we offer the use of our Just Neighbors curriculum, which educations congregations about poverty, spurs them to a greater service, and sends them forth as advocates for their neighbors in need.

 at 607.796.6061 x4039 or email